romainducrocq/wheelcc/README.md

 > **TL;DR** No dependencies are required other than the system tools already installed.

-wheelcc aims to be self-contained and avoid bloat when possible.
-It only depends on the C and C++ standard libraries and a few header-only dependencies included in the sources ([sds](https://github.com/antirez/sds), [stb_ds](https://github.com/nothings/stb/blob/master/stb_ds.h) and [tinydir](https://github.com/cxong/tinydir)).
-The build+runtime only requires bash, binutils and gcc (>= 8.1.0) on GNU/Linux, or clang (>= 5.0.0) on MacOS, which makes the compiler easy to build and use on any x86-64 GNU/Linux distribution or MacOS.
+wheelcc aims to be small and self-contained.
+It only depends on the C standard library and three patched source-only dependencies ([sds](https://github.com/antirez/sds), [stb_ds](https://github.com/nothings/stb/blob/master/stb_ds.h) and [tinydir](https://github.com/cxong/tinydir)).
+The build+runtime only requires Glibc, POSIX, bash, binutils and gcc (>= 8.1.0) on GNU/Linux, or clang (>= 5.0.0) on MacOS, which makes the compiler easy to build and use on any x86-64 GNU/Linux distribution or MacOS.

 ### Limitations